-Would anyone ever the speak similarly of the depictions of Abyssinian royalty depicted in similarly moderate tints?
+Would anyone ever speak similarly of the depictions of Abyssinian royalty depicted in similarly moderate tints?
 Actually, one has to seriously wonder which pharaohs Jablonski has seen that had "tanned" skin.
-In any case, it exhibits the Eurocentric bias of modern western or European scholars in control of manufacturing a vision of ancient Egypt that is inconceivably African - the same "scholars" which for example accuse African Americans of being "in search of an ancient past." and creating "imagined homelands" supposedly so they can "feel good" about themselves.
+In any case, it exhibits the Eurocentric bias of modern western or European scholars in control of manufacturing a vision of ancient Egypt that is inconceivably African - the same "scholars" which, for example, accuse African Americans of being "in search of an ancient past." and creating "imagined homelands", supposedly so they can "feel good" about themselves.

 There are very few Egyptian kings represented that don't have a characteristically Egyptian representation in physiognomy, physique or face and those physiognomies, as science has made clear were in fact black African ones.

-Ironically, if one wants to, they may find similar suggestions based purely on representations characterizing the complexion of the ancient European skin tone as "tanned", nebulous, and neither here nor there.
+Ironically, if one wants to, they may find similar suggestions based purely on representations characterizing the complexion of the ancient European skin tone as "brun", nebulous, and neither here nor there.
 This is being done on the internet, but not by people that are supposed to be established, reputable scholars.
-Such assertions that certain depictions show European rulers that were not purely white, and thus apparently light skinned blacks, would of course not be taken seriously in a largely European world of what is now called Western academia.
+Similar assertions that certain depictions show rulers in Europe that were not purely white, and thus apparently depicted "light skinned blacks", would of course not be taken seriously in a largely European world of what is now called Western academia.

 Dr. Nina Jablonski - the skin color expert who has stated ancient Egyptian royals were usually of a "moderate", "tanned" color in their depictions.

 The professor also mentioned that "modern Egyptians are a very heterogeneous group...
 Some of them have very Arabic features.
 Others of them have very African or so-called Nubian features.
 This is because the Nile River itself was a tremendous byway for movement of people in the past and present."